 Verdict

-M1 Finance isn’t new to the online brokerage game, but it’s not as well known as some of the other Robo-investment companies.
+M1 Finance isn’t new to the online brokerage game, but it’s not as well known as some other Robo-investment companies.
 However, their buy Pie method of investing is innovative, and some Pies have shown impressive returns.

 2. Acorns